Qubits01/nca2nsp/README.md

 ```
 rightsID,applicationID,ContentVersion,EncryptedKey,DecryptedKey,Verified
 ```
-nca2nsp only needs the 2nd and 4th column filled, so an entry like
+nca2nsp only needs the 2nd and 4th column filled, so an entry like the following is fine.
 ```
 ,xxxxxxxxxxxxxxxx,xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx,,
 ```
-is fine.

 # Usage
 Once all is set up, create a folder and copy all ncas belonging to a title into it.
 Then run